wouter-swierstra/logic-notes/notes/notes.md

 particularly pleasant property is that we can give the rules for each propositional logic operator independently of the others.
-As a result, we are free to explore other logics, where we may choose different operators ordifferent rules.
+As a result, we are free to explore other logics, where we may choose different operators or different rules.
 Many of these rules closely mirror the proof strategies that we have seen previously -- which is no
 coincidence: the proof strategies were an informal presentation of natural deduction that we can finally formalize here.